Swimming at the 2024 Summer Olympics – Men's 200-metre butterfly: Final

 The final took place at 20:37 on 31 July.
 Hungarian Kristóf Milák had the fastest start.
 He reached 15 metres in 5.39 seconds, 0.26 seconds faster than France's Léon Marchand in second place.
 Over the rest of the first length (15–50 metres), Milák extended his lead over Marchand to 0.64 seconds.
 Through the turn and underwater, Marchand cut 0.12 off Milák's lead, but by 100 metres (halfway) Milák had extended his lead again to 0.60.
 Canada's Ilya Kharun was in third.
 Through the next turn and underwater, Marchand again cut some time off Milák's lead, but Milák extended his lead again through the rest of the length; Milák touched for the final turn (150 m) with a 0.72 lead on Marchand.
 Through the final turn and underwater, Marchand cut 0.31 from Milák's lead, and he continued to catch Milák over the final length.
 Marchand won gold with an Olympic and national record of 1:51.21, while Milák won silver with 1:51.75 and Kharun won bronze with 1:52.80.

 Marchand swam 58.1 metres underwater throughout the race, compared to Milák's 51.6 and Kharun's 54.4.
 This led SwimSwam to speculate that this gave Marchand an advantage.

-Marchand's win won him his second gold medal of the games, and he went on to win the 200 metres breaststroke event on the same evening, which made him the first to win both these events ever at the Olympics.
+Marchand's win won him his second gold medal of the games, and he went on to win the 200 metres breaststroke event on the same evening (as the Olympic swimming schedule for this evening had been changed earlier in the year to give Marchand a better chance to perform well in both these events), which made him the first to win both these events ever at the Olympics.
 His 1:51.21 made him the second fastest of all time, ahead of the US' Michael Phelps and trailing Milák's world record.
 He was also the first Frenchman to win this Olympic event.
 Austria's Martin Espernberger set a new national record of 1:54.17, and Kharun set Canada's record at 1:52.80, beating his previous national record of 1:53.82.